opentok/opentok-react-native/README.md

    * `android.permission.MODIFY_AUDIO_SETTINGS` -- If your app does not use the default audio device and does not access the microphone, you can remove this permission.

-   * `android.permission.BLUETOOTH` -- The default audio device supports
-   Bluetooth audio.
-If your app does not use the default audio device and does not use Bluetooth, you can remove this permission.

    * `android.permission.BROADCAST_STICKY` -- We have determined that this is unused by the OpenTok Android SDK, and we will remove this permission from an upcoming release.